INSTRUMENT

 CHOOSE YOUR RIDE

-Both Sling and Cirrus offer effective platforms for flight training.
+Sling, Diamond, and Cirrus all offer effective platforms for flight training.

 However, due to weight and balance restrictions for the LSA aircraft,